-- (i) At least 50% of the Portfolio will be invested in assets with an Investment Grade Rating. - (ii) At the time of investment, the maximum holding in any one security will not exceed 10% of the Trust's Portfolio. - (iii) At the time of investment, the exposure to any one Originator must not exceed 30% of the Portfolio. - (iv) All ABS investments must be rated or credit assessed by one of Standard & Poors, Moodys or FitchRatings. - (v) Non-investment grade ABS must not exceed 15% of the Portfolio. - (vi) Subject to the hedging guidelines set out in paragraph (e) below, a maximum of 20% of the Portfolio may be invested in assets denominated in foreign currencies.
+- (i) At least 50% of the Portfolio will be invested in assets with an Investment Grade Rating. - (ii) At the time of investment, the maximum holding in any one security will not exceed 10% of the Trust's Portfolio. - (iii) At the time of investment, the exposure to any one Originator must not exceed 30% of the Portfolio. - (iv) All ABS investments must be rated or credit assessed by a Rating Agency. - (v) Non-Investment Grade ABS must not exceed 15% of the Portfolio. - (vi) Subject to the hedging guidelines set out in paragraph (e) below, a maximum of 20% of the Portfolio may be invested in assets denominated in foreign currencies.